Newsletter Subscribe

 Macaroni pasta, Milk, Mature Cheddar Cheese, Monterey Jack, Butter, Flour, Nutmeg, Dijon Mustard, Paprika Powder, and Salt.

 When it comes to cheese, high-quality Mature cheddar is essential.
 Monterey Jack melts easily and blends well with cheddar.
-However, if you are a fan of cheddar, you can use a combination of Mature Cheddar and Yellow Cheddar.
+However, if you are a fan of the cheddar flavour, you can use a combination of Mature Cheddar and White Cheddar to achieve that perfect balance of flavours.
 For the smoothest Stovetop Mac & Cheese Sauce, grate your own cheese from a block; pre-shredded cheese is often coated with potato starch to prevent clumping in the bag, which can lead to a gritty Mornay sauce.

+Some people use powder mustard, and that is fine if you have it on hand and would prefer to use it.
 Dijon mustard adds a sophisticated flavour, synonymous with restaurant-quality Mac & Cheese.
-Paprika powder is an unusual ingredient in Stovetop Mac & Cheese; it adds a little heat and a slightly sweet note.
-Nutmeg pairs well with creamy sauces and adds an edge to the Mornay sauce.
+Smoked Paprika powder is an unusual ingredient in Stovetop Mac & Cheese; it adds a little heat and a subtle smokiness.
+Nutmeg pairs well with creamy sauces and rounds out their flavour, giving this dish an unusual flavour that will keep your guests returning for more.

 Add water to a pot and bring the pasta to a boil on medium-high heat.
 The elbow pasta will take 9 minutes to reach al dente.
 Cook the pasta for 8 minutes; this will ensure it retains its shape when you add it to the Mornay sauce.
 Grate the cheeses before starting the roux.